 Perhaps for this reason, the ninth exhibition of Australian Cinema, sponsored by the Australian Ambassador, opened in Rome with a touching Russell Crowe movie, ‘The Water Diviner’, which tells the story of the battle between Turkish and the ANZACs from an unusual perspective.

 Not only one of the best movies I’ve seen, but a film that makes the Australian spirit clear.
 With images and scenic perspectives that give an insight into the Australian way of feeling: intrepid, fearless but driven by a sense of duty and that truly Australian term – mateship.
 You must do what you must do.
 You must not waver, life leaves no escape: in a dust-storm of nature as in the storm of bullets from men.

 The story is an intertwining of love between two great and proud countries: Australia and Turkey.
 Love declined in every possible way: of the spouse, children, home, God and man.
 And in the end it is the love of life that triumphs.

 A father who had everything he could want, a beautiful wife, three sons and a farm in one of the most magical places in the world, outback Australia.
 An attractively rugged nature, a starry sky and dust storms.

-For a logic that you can not understand, and that during the whole movie is searched both by the Australian father and by the Turkish soldiers, men, women and children, who will help him, the father lost his three ‘boys’ in the same battle at Gallipoli while at home on the farm with his beautiful wife in Australia who cannot withstand the pain and commits suicide.
+For a logic that you can not understand, and that during the whole movie is searched for both by the Australian father and by the Turkish soldiers, men, women and children, who will help him, the father lost his three ‘boys’ in the same battle at Gallipoli while at home on the farm in Australia, his voyage commences after his beautiful wife who cannot withstand the pain, commits suicide.

 He no longer has anything to lose and decides to rebuild his family in his soul by going to recover the bodies of his three children in Turkey and to bury them in Australia close to their mother.